Satya (1998 film): Soundtrack

 The film's soundtrack was composed by Vishal Bhardwaj, with lyrics by Gulzar.
 Sandeep Chowta composed the background score, which was released on the Venus Worldwide Entertainment label on 3 July 1998.
 The album has six tracks, including one instrumental.
 The film's 23-track background score was released as a separate album, Satya: The Sound, in November 1998.
 The singers were Lata Mangeshkar, Asha Bhosle, Suresh Wadkar, Mano, Hariharan and Bhupinder Singh.

-It was the second soundtrack produced by the Gulzar-Bhardwaj collaboration; the first was Maachis (1996).
-An article in The Hindu on the art of film scoring mentioned Satya: "Interestingly (and hopefully) Indian films are just making a start with original soundtracks: Sandeep Chowta's background score for Ram Gopal Varma's 'Satya.
-According to Rediff.com, Satya "set the standards for background score" and the film's throbbing score "took the audience inside the mind of its characters.
-Every time a bullet was shot or there were close-ups of actors, one could hear the haunting score, which had a hallucinatory effect on the audience."

 Release

 A test screening of Satya's rough cut was shown to 60 people at the Dimple theatre in Bandra.
 The response was negative; the audience thought the film advocated amorality, and portions of its second half were re-shot.
 Satya was released in India on 3 July 1998 on a commission basis, so distributors would not lose money.
 The film targeted an urban audience, and dubbed Telugu and Tamil-language versions were released in their regional markets.
 It was dubbed in English for screenings at international film festivals, with Vivek Oberoi dubbing one of the characters.
 Satya was part of the Indian Panorama section at the 1998 International Film Festival of India.

 The Central Board of Film Certification retained its strong language and violence, since its members found them an integral part of the film.
 Satya received an A (adults-only) certificate, with no objections from the board.
-Star Plus acquired the film's satellite-telecast rights, and it was telecast on 26 December 1998 concurrently with theatres.
 Several cast and crew members attended the film's premiere at the Eros Cinema, where it received a good audience response.
+Star Plus acquired the film's satellite-telecast rights, and it was telecast on 26 December 1998 while it was still running in theatres.
 Its DVD was released on 22 September 2006.